Internal communication planning (+ templates)

 How do you write an internal communication plan?
 In this guide, we’ll show you exactly how you can prepare for creating an internal communication plan, create it, and track its performance and overall effectiveness in the workplace.
 Here, you’ll also find free templates that will make the process of planning and creating an internal communication strategy plan that’s suitable for your workplace easier and quicker.

-Quick access to internal communication templates:
+Quick access to internal communication plan templates:

 What does internal communication include?